 Main study parameters/endpoints: 28-day mortality, hospital length of stay, admission to intensive or medium care unit (ICU/MC), time to administration of antibiotics.
 Follow up of one year.
 QoL after one month after discharge.

 Intervention Model: Parallel Assignment

 Open labelPrimary Purpose: Treatment

-|Official Title:||A Prospective Randomized Controlled Trial to Investigate the Effects of Training Emergency Medical Services (EMS) Personnel in Recognizing and Initiating Treatment in the Prehospital Setting Together With Early Administration of Antibiotics for Patients With Suspected Sepsis|
+|Official Title:||A Prospective Randomized Controlled Trial to Investigate the Effects of Training Emergency Medical Services (EMS) Personnel in Recognizing and Initiating Treatment in the Prehospital Setting Together With Early Administration of Antibiotics for Patients Suspected of (Severe) Sepsis and Septic Shock|

-|Estimated Primary Completion Date:||March 2016 (Final data collection date for primary outcome measure)|
+|Primary Completion Date:||June 2017 (Final data collection date for primary outcome measure)|

 No Intervention: standard care